 Doctors of Chiropractic Medicine are involved in the diagnosis, treatment and prevention of disorders of the neuromusculoskeletal system and the effects these disorders have on general health.
 Chiropractors use manual manipulation of joints and soft tissues to improve patient function and overall health.
 This concentration is designed for transfer to the Northeast College of Health Sciences.
-Admission to NYCC requires a total of 90 credits .
+Admission to Northeast College of Health Sciences requires a total of 90 credits.
 The 90 credits must include the Core Course Entrance Requirement credits from the 64 credits listed below, the remaining 26 credits may be obtained at Cayuga or another academic institution.
-NYCC typically will accept the 26 remaining credits from a wide range of courses.
-The Doctor of Chiropractic degree at NYCC requires a minimum of ten 15-week trimesters of full-time resident study, including a clinical internship.
-Students are admitted to NYCC on a Fall rotation.
+Northeast College of Health Sciences typically will accept the 26 remaining credits from a wide range of courses.
+The Doctor of Chiropractic degree at Northeast College of Health Sciences requires a minimum of ten 15-week trimesters of full-time resident study, including a clinical internship.
+Students are admitted to Northeast College of Health Sciences on a Fall rotation.

 Courses Credit Hours

-A. Liberal Arts Requirements (for a Cayuga deg ree)
+A. Liberal Arts Requirements (for a Cayuga degree)

 ENGL 101 Freshman English I 3

 ENGL 102 Freshman English II 3

 ENGL 270 Technical Writing 3

 Other World Civilizations General Educ ation

 or The Arts General Education 3

 PSY 101 Introductory Psychology 3

 SOC 101 Introductory Sociology 3

-HIST 101-10 3
+HIST 101-10 05 3

-MATH 104 0 0 ,
+MATH 104 College Algebra and Trigonometry

 (or Higher) 3

 Math Elective (MATH 106, 108 or 214) 3

 Physical Education Electives

 (PE 146 recommended) 2

 Health Elective 1

 Liberal Arts Electives 2

 Sub-Total 32

-B. Core Co urse Entrance Requirements (NYCC)
+B. Core Course Entrance Requirements (Northeast College of Health Sciences)

-total of 90 credits to enter the program

-at NYCC.
-Th ne 90 credits must include the following 5

-courses.
-(N lote: the other 26 credits may include ar ıy

-courses an d may be obtained at Cayuga or anothe er
+Requires a total of 90 credits to enter the program at Northeast College of Health Sciences.
+The 90 credits must include the following courses.
+(Note: the other 26 credits may include any courses and may be obtained at Cayuga or another academic institution.)

-academic i nstitution.)

 BIOL 103 General Biology I 4

 BIOL 104 General Biology II 4

+CHEM 103 General Chemistry I 4

+CHEM 104 General Chemistry II 4

-CHEM 102 Conoral Chamistry I 1
+CHEM 207 Organic Chemistry I 4

-TOTAL CREDIT HOURS 64
+CHEM 208 Organic Chemistry II 4

+PHYS 103 General Physics I 4

+PHYS 104 General Physics II 4

 Sub-total 32

-PHYS 104 General Physics II 4

-PHYS 103 General Physics I 4

-CHEM 208 Organic Chemistry II 4

-CHEM 207 Organic Chemistry I 4

-CHEM 104 General Chemistry II 4

-CHEM 103 General Chemistry I 4

-BIOL 104 General Biology II 4